 The notification is sent by clicking on the Send button.

-Until the end of 2020 it is possible to select whether the report is sent by using old Katso-service or the new ApitamoPKI interface.
+It is possible to select whether the report is sent by using old Katso-service or the new ApitamoPKI interface.

 The Send button is active only on approved notifications that have not been invalidated or already sent.
 Every tax return notification sent from Procountor is given their own unique archive identification number (generated at Tax Administration's end), and this can be seen in the Archive ID field in the Tax return for self-assessed taxes view.